DataDog/documentation/content/en/dashboards/reporting.md

 ### Customize the report

-You can customize the report to provide recipients with more context or a tailored view.
+Finally, customize the report to provide recipients with more context or a tailored view.
 The optional description appears at the top of each report to provide more context on the dashboard.

 Click **Edit Template Variables** to modify the filters applied when the report is sent.
 These values do not affect the underlying dashboard’s defaults.